aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/object.md

 </dt>
 <dd>
- Object transferring is a common operation, this allows for disabling and enabling transfers.
-Bypassing the use of a the TransferRef.
+ Object transferring is a common operation, this allows for disabling and enabling transfers bypassing the use of a TransferRef.
 </dd>
 <dt>
 <code>transfer_events: <a href="event.md#0x1_event_EventHandle">event::EventHandle</a>&lt;<a href="object.md#0x1_object_TransferEvent">object::TransferEvent</a>&gt;</code>